wyattx05/Project-Memories/README.md

 python python/add_location_names.py <memories-folder>
 ```

-### Step 3: View Your Memories
+### Step 4: View Your Memories

-1. Download and install the app for your platform (see Releases)
-2. Open the app and click the 📁 button
+1. Open the app and click the 📁 button
-3. Select your processed memories folder
+2. Select your processed memories folder
-4. Enjoy your memories offline!
+3. Enjoy your memories offline!

 ## 🛠️ Tech Stack